 The first resting period will come immediately after you finish coating the ribs in your spice rub.
 Wrap them tightly in plastic wrap and place them in the refrigerator overnight if not longer.
 This gives the meat a chance to absorb the flavors into it, as well as ensure the spices are tightly pressed into the surface of the meat.

 After you've given your ribs ample time to develop their flavor, remove the ribs from the refrigerator and allow them to warm up to room temperature for 45 minutes to 1 hour before cooking.
 Food cooked at room temperature as opposed to ice cold cooks more evenly, tastes better, and retains moisture better.

 Step 4: Light the Smoker

 As your ribs get up to temperature, light your smoker in advance to let it do the same.
-Fill a water tank if needed and place your wood and charcoal into the smoker.
+Fill a water tank if needed and place your wood and charcoal into the smoker to get the best smoky flavor.
 Light the charcoal and close the lid, letting heat and smoke build up inside.
 After several minutes, return to the smoker and use an instant read thermometer to check the temperature.
 Ideally, you'll want to keep the heat consistent at about 250 degrees Fahrenheit.
 Smoking is a process done with a low temperature over a long time, so going any higher could result in tough, dry meat.
 If this step is somewhat confusing, make sure to read the 5 Things You Must Know To Use Wood Chips For Smoking article as well as our easy tutorial on how to use a cooking thermometer beforehand!